 In Lisa’s view, the audience is also being transformed.
 She told me, “This is something really new.
 Like emerging from the rabbit hole, we have not predicted what we’re in right now.
 Even the audience as an identity is redefining itself.”

 Lisa also explained how the dance community is evolving in cyberspace.
 The choreographers and dancers — all of whom are pursuing an MFA degree in dance — composed 12 original pieces for the New Slate Online performance.

 Presented annually, the concert is the first seasonal dance performance at CTSA.
 I’ve attended several of these events and, without exception, they are a sensation!

-With theaters closed, this online performance offers a brief respite from the suffering.
+With theaters closed, this online performance offered a brief respite from the suffering.
 It’s what I refer to as our artistic cerebral hypoxia (our brains suffering from lack of oxygen).

 When I asked how the students are adjusting to this new art form, Lisa explained, “For students of dance, this connection with the audience is so important.
 They need to know somebody is out there.”
 The students can count on me!
-As I have been for so many years, on December 10th I will be an enthusiastic audience member and I encourage you to join me in what will no doubt be an inspiring performance.
+As I have been for so many years, I was an enthusiastic audience member.

-In a year filled with so much turmoil, it’s going to be wonderful to take in a deep breath of fresh artistic air.
+In a year filled with so much turmoil, it was wonderful to take in a deep breath of fresh artistic air.

 To learn more about Professor Lisa Naugle’s distinguished career, click here.